arturteplov/bulk-email-ai-assistant/README.md

 ## Optional AI Personalization

-- Comment OpenAI code in script.py and unset OPENAI_API_KEY in .env - if you don't need OpenAI API calls
+- If you don’t want to use OpenAI, simply comment out the OpenAI-related code in script.py and remove OPENAI_API_KEY from your .env file.
-- If choose with AI, it will rewrite each email to sound friendly and professional
+- If enabled, AI will enhance each email, making it sound friendly, professional, and personalized.

 ## Safety Tips